State limits alcohol sales on Thanksgiving Eve

 In light of the state's decision, the V Spot Bar decided to just stay closed on Thanksgiving Eve.

-During an already difficult year, bartenders at the V Spot were hoping to make some extra cash on Thanksgiving Eve but, unfortunately, that won't be happening.
+During an already difficult year, bartenders at the V Spot were hoping to make some extra cash on Thanksgiving Eve, but, unfortunately, that won't be happening.

 Employees say it just made more sense to keep the doors locked after the state's announcement.

-"A little bit extra money because everyone is in the giving spirit and it's been a rough year!
+"A little bit extra money because everyone is in the giving spirit, and it's been a rough year!
 We look forward to seeing everybody that we don't normally see, you know, coming in for the holidays and everything.
 It's really unfortunate," V Spot bartender Maura Mensinger said.

 Typically, the bar draws in hundreds of people and it makes thousands of dollars the day before Thanksgiving.